2020s energy crisis: Solidarity contribution

-Power generation companies and companies operating in the fossil fuel sector have enjoyed windfall profits due to the current European market situation, which has led the European Commission to impose mandatory contributions on these companies as a temporary measure to limit the impact of the crisis.

-The special temporary tax will be calculated on taxable profits during the year 2022 and at the rate of no less than 33% of excess profits in the oil, gas, coal, and refining sectors.
-These solidarity contributions will help alleviate the severity of the current crisis.
-These contributions will be redistributed to all European consumers, including low-income families in the Member States, SMEs, and energy-intensive companies.
+Power generation companies and companies operating in the fossil fuel sector have enjoyed windfall profits due to the critical European market situation, which led the European Commission to impose mandatory contributions on these companies as a temporary measure to limit the impact of the crisis.
+The special temporary tax would be calculated on taxable profits during the year 2022 and at the rate of no less than 33% of excess profits in the oil, gas, coal, and refining sectors.
+These solidarity contributions would help alleviate the severity of the crisis.
+These contributions would be redistributed to all European consumers, including low-income families in the Member States, SMEs, and energy-intensive companies.